Forside DH-Debate

 The big Jelling runestone is decorated on three sides.
 One side is engraved with runes, another side is decorated with an animal that fights against snakes, and on the third side of the stone is a relief, probably imagining Jesus on the cross - Photo Erik Christensen Wikipedia.

-Both Jelling the rune stones and several sagas and chronicles document that Gorm's queen was called "Thurui", "Thaurui", Tyre and the like, which we interpret as Thyra.
+Both Jelling rune stones and several sagas and chronicles document that Gorm's queen was called "Thurui", "Thaurui", "Tyre" and the like, which we interpret as Thyra.
 We can believe that Thyra was a Danish princess from Sjælland, who enjoyed an immense respect in the kingdom of the Knytlings in Jylland around Jelling.

 In addition to the sons, Knud and Harald, Gorm and Thyra got a daughter named Gunhild.

 Saxo's description of the king is not very flattering: "Although he was considered to be exceptionally tall, then however, his mind only slightly corresponded to his body.
-For he was to such degree satisfied with his royal power that he found greater joy to protect it than increasing it, figured it better to guard his own than to stretch out after others and preferred to stick to, what he had than letting it grow by new winnings."
+For he was to such degree satisfied with his royal power that he found greater joy to protect it than increasing it, figured it better to guard his own than to stretch out after others and preferred to stick to, what he had than letting it grow by new winnings.".

 The Jelling mounds - The north mound to the right, where Gorm was buried.
 To the left on the other side of the church lies the south mound in which there never have been any burials.
 The rune stones are located exactly midway between the two mounds.
 The Jelling monuments are declared as UNESCO World Heritage.
 Photo Pinterest.
+Photo Vejle Amts Folkeblad.

 In the long saga of Olaf Tryggvason is stated that: "When Hardicanute's son Gorm grew up, he was the most handsome man you could see before your eyes, he was also big and strong, and excellent in all skills; however he was not considered to possess the wisdom that his relatives before him had been said to have."
-And in Knytlinge Saga we read: "Very wise, he was not (Canute the Great), just as little as king Sven, whom he in everything was like, or as before Harald and Gorm, who neither were particular wise."

 Heimskringlas Olaf Tryggvason Saga has greater respect for king Gorm.
 It says that the Norwegian king Harald Fairhair sent men to fetch a woman named Gyda Eriksdatter that he would like to have as a mistress.
 She told the men that she would not sacrifice her virginity for a local small king: "But it seems to me strange that no king can be found that will acquire Norway so that he has monarchy over that land, in a similar way as King Gorm has it in Denmark or Erik in Uppsala", and she sends the men out the door with the message that she would never marry Harald until he has conquered all of Norway and ruled the kingdom just as freely as King Eric ruled Sweden or King Gorm Denmark, "for only then he seems to me to be called king of nations".